voltainc/abs/readme.md

 # Artist Booking System

-Artist Booking System (ABS) enables you to book artists via system
+Artist Booking System (ABS) enables you to book artists, keep a track of their schedules and much more

 ## Getting Started